-If you answered yes, please provide here a summary of any current challenging points which should be raised for the information of the ICH Management Committee, or on which ICH Management Committee guidance is needed.

-4. Necessity of face-to-face meeting at the next ICH meeting

-Does the Working Group wish to meet face-to-face at the next ICH meeting?

-□ Yes □ No □ Not yet determined

-If you answered yes, please present here the justification of the consensus view of the EWG/IWG on the necessity for the group to meet face-to-face at the time of the next ICH meeting, in line with the work plan presented above.
+Does the Working Group currently encounter any issues? □ Yes □ No here a summary of any current challenging points which of the ICH Management Committee, or on which ICH is needed.
+4. Necessity of face-to-face meeting at t the next ICH meeting Does the Working Group wish to meet fa ace-to-face at the next ICH meeting? ☐ Yes ☐ No ☐ Not yet deter mined If you answered yes, please present here the justification of the consensus view of the EWG/IWG on the necessity for the group to meet face-to-face at the time of the next ICH meeting, in line with the work plan presented above.